katetetojn/katetetojn.github.io/_posts/2025-01-04-glass-bridge-monte-carlo.md

 **Try it yourself!**

-Change `k` with the slider below to see the probability that at least `k` players survive:
+Change `k` with the slider below to see the probability that at least `k` players survive.

 <div class="lined-box" id="prob-ge-k-slider-container">
   <label for="prob-ge-k-slider"># of survivors (k): </label>